hvitoi/tech-docs/data/hadoop/components/hdfs/hdfs.md

 - Namenode resiliency
   - Option 1: backup the metadata both to local disk and a NFS
   - Option 2: runs a secondary namenode that maintains a merged copy of the edit log
-  - Option 3: HDFS Federation - each namenode manages a specific namespace volume
+  - Option 3: `HDFS Federation` - each namenode manages a specific namespace volume
-  - Option 4: HDFS High Availability - hot standby namenod using a shared edit log.
-With zookeeper tracking the active namenodes.
+  - Option 4: `HDFS High Availability` - hot standby namenod using a shared edit log.
+With that, zookeeper tracks the active namenodes.
 Must ensure that only one namenode is used at a time!

 ## Data Node